Latin America

 • Awareness-raising and information sessions: dissemination of targeted messages according to the age and needs of the people concerned.
 The sessions focus on health, hygiene, nutrition and the environment.

-Honduras Head of mission ©Première Urgence Internationale
+Head of mission Honduras © Première Urgence Internationale

 Latest News